-These findings are generally consistent with findings in other countries, using similar methodology; however, given the lack of developed financial system the effects of monetary policy take relatively shorter time to completely dissipate through the economy.
-The above finding also highlights the fact that the linkage of monetary policy with the real sector is direct i.e., through the bank lending channel.
+These findings are generally consistent with findings in other countries, using similar methodology; however, lack of developed financial system the effects of monetary policy take relatively shorter time to completely dissipate through the economy.
+The above finding also highlights the fact that the linkage of monetary policy with the real sector is direct; that is, through the bank lending channel.